BenShutt/WesthillSolutionsTask/WSL-README.md

 ## Challenges

-- The recognized text observations are resulted are returned as single lines whereas an MRZ may is multiple.
-My solution was to implement likely groupings based on character count and send them through the parser
+- Undoubtedly the main one is the (camera read) text resulted are returned as single lines whereas an MRZ may is multiple.
+My solution was to implement likely groupings based on character count and send them through the parser (in a efficient-ish way such as assuming correct order).
+I _strongly_ suspect there is a better way and would, given more time, investigate that
+- The `recognitionLevel` needed to be `.accurate`

+### Less Important

 - Understanding `bufferAspectRatio` and how we need to cater for it
 - Transformations based on device orientation.
 This project (because of its use case) is a little over-engineered for our MRZ use case.
 I think when using the camera to scan a passport, it is not unreasonable to inform the user to simply rotate their device so it is landscape which results in a better mask
+- Ugly UI that ought to be much better, given more time would definitely sort this

 ## Feedback